Merons, hedgehogs and magnetoelectric switching in spiral multiferroics

-where the constant phase $\phi$ corresponds to a translation of the whole spiral in the $x$-direction.
+The constant phase $\phi$ corresponds to a translation of the whole spiral in the $x$-direction.

-In the following, we consider the case where the region $y \ll \bar{y}$ has $\chi = +1$ (i.e. spin rotation axis $\hat{n} = \hat{z}$) and the region $y \gg \bar{y}$ has $\chi = -1$ (i.e. $\hat{n} = -\hat{z}$).
-Therefore, a DW parallel to the $xz$-plane with position $\bar{y}$ separates the two spiral domains \eqref{eq:Cycloids}.
-For simplicity, we assume that $J_x$ dominates (i.e. $K_z \ll J_x$ and $\lvert J_\perp \rvert \ll J_x$).
-To a first approximation, the lowest energy configuration minimizes the dominant term of the Hamiltonian density \eqref{eq:H0}.
+In the following, we consider the DW at $y=\bar{y}$ parallel to the $xz$-plane so that ${\bf m}_\chi(x)$ rotates about $\hat{n} = \hat{z}$ below $\bar{y}$ and about $\hat{n} = -\hat{z}$ above.
+This DW separates the two spiral domains \eqref{eq:Cycloids} with chirality $\chi = \pm1$.
+For simplicity, we neglect spiral distortions due to the anisotropy, which is justified when $J_x$ dominates, i.e. $K_z \ll J_x$.
+To the first approximation, the lowest energy magnetization texture minimizes the dominant term of the Hamiltonian density \eqref{eq:H0}.
 Consequently, this configuration is a spiral with wave vector $Q$ for every fixed $y$.
-While moving from $y\ll\bar{y}$ to $y\gg\bar{y}$, the spin rotation axis $\hat{n}$ rotates from $\hat{z}$ to $-\hat{z}$ (see Fig.~\ref{fig:StaticDW}).
-Thus, the minimum energy configuration has the form
+While moving across the wall, the spin rotation axis $\hat{n}$ rotates from $\hat{z}$ to $-\hat{z}$ (see Fig.~\ref{fig:StaticDW}).
+Thus, the DW magnetization texture takes the form

 where $\hat{\mathcal{R}}_{\hat{e}}(\alpha)$ is the rotation matrix around $\hat{e}$ by the angle $\alpha$.
 For $y \ll \bar{y}$ and $y \gg \bar{y}$, \eqref{eq:Ansatz} reduces to the positive and negative chirality spirals \eqref{eq:Cycloids} with $\phi \equiv \phi_+ = \phi_t +\phi_s$ and $\phi \equiv \phi_- = \phi_t - \phi_s$.
 The function $\theta(y - \bar{y})$ is determined by minimizing the last two terms of the Hamiltonian \eqref{eq:H0} (see SI for details), resulting in